 This may seem daunting, especially when you double the chances that a baby will start crying.
-You may want to avoid places like the library and stick to loud places that won’t mind you soothing a fussy baby.
-There are two of them, and only one of you.
+You may want to avoid places like the library and stick to loud ones that won’t mind you soothing a fussy baby (or two).

 With two babies to bathe, you’ll need to get creative with bath time.
-For us, my husband and I are lucky: we’re almost always together to bathe the twins.
+For us, my husband and I were lucky: we were almost always together to bathe the twins.
 One parent was the designated bather while the other was the dryer and changer.

-6. Accept and get help, especially during the first few weeks
+6. Accept help during the first few weeks

 Caring for twins means leaning on your village, especially in the first few months.
 You’ll feel outnumbered during those challenging moments, so ask or even hire help (like a cleaning service or mother’s helper).

-And accept help when offered.
-From taking a shower to going for a walk around the block, you’ll get stuff done, even with twins in tow.
+From taking a shower to going for a walk around the block, you’ll get stuff done mama, even with twins in tow.

 - Beat the High Cost of Twins Using These Sneaky Ways